rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 are asked to do.

 In the case of Microsoft and Google, the people hired to make these relevance judgments are trained.
-Certainly, part of the motivation for this is that Google and Microsoft's instructions are much more complex, so as to take a lot more into account in their task.
-Thus, the need for a skilled workforce.
+Certainly, part of the motivation for this is that it allows Google and Microsoft to craft a much more nuanced task.
+This allows them to incorporate more than just search term relevance into their judgments (freshness, authority, etc.).
 In contrast, there are a few companies that offer crowdsourcing services like
-[Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome) and [CrowdFlower](http://www.crowdflower.com/) consisting of untrained workers, which is typically much more cost effective than training and managing your own team of annotators.
-One key observation is that the level of training required is very much task-dependent.
+[Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome) and [CrowdFlower](http://www.crowdflower.com/) with dynamic workforces consisting of untrained workers, which is typically much more cost effective than training and managing your own team of annotators.
+(I was happy to discover local new-kids-on-the-block [ZCrowd](https://zcrowd.com/) entering the fray with a focus on dynamic skilled workforces.)
+One key observation here is that the level of training required is very much task-dependent.
 For Socrata, the task of assigning relevance judgments as we have framed it, while somewhat subjective and occasionally nuanced, is relatively straightforward, and thus, a workforce of untrained workers is sufficient (for now).
 We track the quality of the annotations that we collect by comparing crowdsourced judgments on a sample of data to corresponding judgments assigned by in-house experts.

 There are a few different dimensions to consider when designing our relevance task.
 The first is the arity of the task.
 Do you present the annotator with a